swiftlang/swift-evolution/proposals/0000-codable-range.md

 recommended, as both the protocol and the type are defined in the standard library), there might be data permanently stored somewhere (in the database, in a JSON or PLIST file, etc.) which was serialized using that conformance.
-Unless the serialization format is exaclty the same as the one used in the standard library, that data will be considered invalid.
+Unless the serialization format is exactly the same as the one used in the standard library, that data will be considered invalid.

 When this proposal is implemented, any `Codable` conformance to the `Range` type